vitalik/django-ninja/docs/docs/proposals/cbv.md

 ```

-All common initiation and permission check landed in constructor:
+All common initiation and permission checks are placed in the constructor:
 ```Python hl_lines="5 6 7"
 @router.path('/project/{project_id}/tasks')
 class Tasks: